-What: A holistic leadership development program for young North American faith leaders who are exploring vocational issues focused in the areas of food justice, sustainable agriculture, climate change, and ecological resilience.
+What: A holistic leadership development program for young North American faith leaders who are exploring vocational issues focused in the areas of food, health, and ecological well-being.

 Why: There are too few leadership development opportunities for young faith leaders working on the issues posed by broken food systems, climate change, and ecological degradation, and yet these are issues that faith leaders and congregations need to confront head-on.
-Through this fellowship, the next generation of faith leaders will explore and deepen the inner resources needed to sustain their work.
-This program also provides an opportunity for emerging leaders to consider how they may further engage our pressing ecological issues, connect with other similarly committed leaders, and better tell the story of why this work matters for the life of the church and people of faith.
+Through this fellowship, the next generation of leaders will explore and deepen the inner resources needed to sustain their work.
+This program also provides an opportunity for emerging leaders to consider how they may further engage our pressing ecological issues, connect with their peers, and better tell the story of why this work matters for our world.

 Who: Young (age 40 and under) religious leaders who show exceptional promise.
 The 15 fellows selected will be people who already possess leadership experience in the program’s focal areas.
-(Current WFU School of Divinity students are not eligible to apply; however, WFU Divinity alum who meet the above criteria are encouraged to apply.)
+Priority will be given to applicants actively working in a community-based project, initiative, or organization.

 |Meet the 2015 Fellows »|